She Wore a Yellow Ribbon: Plot

-In August 1876, aging veteran Captain Nathan Brittles enjoys his quiet routines and pending retirement from the U.S. Cavalry.
-All is placid at Fort Starke, a small frontier Army post, and Brittles is honored to receive a parting gift from his men of a pocket watch he must sheepishly don spectacles to inspect.
-He is touched by its warm sentiment.
+In August 1876, aging veteran Captain Nathan Brittles enjoys his quiet routines and pending retirement from the 2nd U.S. Cavalry after 40 years of military service.
+All is placid at Fort Starke, a small frontier Army post, and Brittles is honored to receive a parting gift from his men of a sterling silver pocket watch he must sheepishly don spectacles to inspect.
+He is touched by the warm sentiment engraved on the back.

-The hottest thing going is the spirited rivalry of troop officers 1st Lt.
-Flint Cohill and 2nd Lt.
-Ross Pennell over the affections of flirty Olivia Dandridge, the comely niece of the post's commanding officer.
-Their transgressions of cavalry protocol and officer decorum over her give Brittles more than ample opportunity to sternly mentor them, anticipating the great vacuum losing his experienced leadership will create.
+A spirited rivalry erupts between troop officers 1st Lieutenant Flint Cohill and Second Lieutenant Ross Pennell.
+They vie for the affections of Olivia Dandridge, the commanding officer's flirtatious niece.
+Their frequent breaches of cavalry protocol and officer decorum provide Captain Brittles with ample opportunity to sternly mentor the men, making it apparent the need for his experienced leadership.

 All tranquility vanishes when news of a breakout by the Cheyenne and Arapaho from their reservation following the Sioux massacre of George Armstrong Custer's force at the Battle of the Little Big Horn reaches the post.
 Brittles is tasked with forcing them back, potentially setting off a new Indian war there.
-Which effort is complicated by an order to first deliver his commanding officer's wife, Abby Allshard, and Olivia, to the safety of an eastbound stage.
-Assisting Brittles are the green West Point graduates Cohill and Pennell; his chief scout, Sgt.
-Tyree, a one-time Confederate captain of cavalry; and Union veterans Quincannon, his trusted first sergeant, and Maj.
-Allshard, his long-time friend and commanding officer.
+This effort is complicated by an order to first deliver his commanding officer's wife, Abby Allshard, and Olivia, to the safety of an eastbound stage.
+Assisting Brittles is the green West Pointer Second Lieutenant Ross Pennell and his second-in-command, a veteran of 9 years on the frontier, First Lieutenant Flint Cohill; his chief scout, Sergeant Tyree, formerly a Confederate captain of cavalry; and Union veterans First Sergeant Quincannon, his trusted troop sergeant, and Major Allshard, his long-time friend and commanding officer.